soramitsu/fearless-utils-Android/README.md

-# fearless-utils-Android
+# Fearless Wallet native Android (Kotlin/Java) library

+Fearless Wallet utils Android is a native Android library to help developers built native mobile apps for Substrate-based networks, e.g. Polkadot, Kusama, and Westend.

-fearless-utils-Android (This repository is managed by Terraform!)
+(This repository is managed by Terraform!)

 # Table of contents